The bridge – the link to you experiencing the best things to see and do on Phillip Island

 Feed the Pelicans at San Remo

-San Remo is more than feeding pelicans, it is a cute little seaside town where you can chill in one of the cafes or have some fish and chips along the shoreline.
+San Remo is more than feeding pelicans, it is a cute little seaside town.
+There is accommodation here if you don’t want to stay on Phillip Island.
+Plus it’s a great place you can chill in one of the cafes or enjoy some fish and chips along the shoreline.
+And you can cross the bridge to Phillip Island any time you want.

 Nobbies Centre